X Mist |

 Who exactly is the star of this record?

-Is it David Panos, “Difficult Fun” label boss and the man whose elastic
+Is it David Panos, “Difficult Fun” label boss and the man whose

 tom-whirl lends an elastic backbone to the songs?
 Or even the record label